literalplus/xyc/README.md

 Obviously, this requires you to have Bukkit or Spigot-API in your classpath.

+Oh yeah, and you can run this as a Bukkit plugin to avoid shading everything into your plugin.

 ### xyc-bungee
 This module currently only provides a single utility class for BungeeCord, but is probably going to be extended in the future.
 You need BungeeCord-API in your classpath to use this.